Shape-and-Shift/shopware-test-task/README.md

 Please use for further communication hello@shapeandshift.dev

 ### What are we acutally doing?
-As a small team we're working within the background for primarly German [Shopware 6](https://www.shopware.com/en/) agencies as an experienced external team.
+As a small team we're working within the background for primarily German [Shopware 6](https://www.shopware.com/en/) agencies as an experienced external team.
 [Shopware 6](https://www.shopware.com/en/) is a headless E-Commerce System based on Symfony 4 & Vue.js for the administration and Bootstrap, ES6 and Twig for the Storefront.